dcbaker/blog/_posts/2018-12-04-why-scripting-build-systems-is-bad.md

 autotools has the m4 macro language, and cmake has the cmake language.

-[m4](https://en.wikipedia.org/wiki/M4_(computer_language)) is an old macro processing language, it's difficult to debug and understand, not unless you do a lot of autoconf you probably don't know anything about it.
+[m4](https://en.wikipedia.org/wiki/M4_(computer_language)) is an old macro processing language, it's difficult to debug and understand, and unless you do a lot of autoconf you probably don't know anything about it.
 If you've seen an autotools project, you've probably seen a folder called m4 with a bunch of ax\_\*.m4 files in it.
 These are macro definitions that are used in the